 One time my mother had come for a visit and had to ride out a hurricane with my husband and me in Houston.
-It was hot and humid and we were without electricity.
-Fortunately we had enough food and supplies on hand to ride out the storm and aftermath.
-While it definitely was not fun, it was good that we were prepared in advance of the storm.
+It was hot and humid, and we were without electricity.
+Fortunately, we had enough food and supplies on hand to ride out the storm and aftermath.
+While it was not fun, it was good that we were prepared in advance of the storm.

 These are some of the things that you might wish to prepare ahead of time.
-Often when hurricanes (also called typhoons or tropical cyclones) occur the stores are crowded with people buying last minute supplies.
-Some of these things you could have on hand ahead of time and be prepared for other types of emergencies as well.
+Often when hurricanes (also called typhoons or tropical cyclones) occur, the stores are crowded with people buying last-minute supplies.
+These are some of the things you could have on hand ahead of time and be prepared for other types of emergencies as well.

-1. Have drinkable water on hand...at least 1 gallon per person daily for anywhere from 3 to 7 days.
+Have drinkable water on hand at least one gallon per person daily for anywhere from three to seven days.
 When a hurricane is approaching, fill empty buckets, bathtubs and other containers with water.
-This water can be used to wash hands, flush toilets and the like.
+This water can be used to wash hands, flush toilets, and the like.

 We always fill any empty containers as well as our bathtubs when hurricanes threaten.
 It is much better to have more water on hand than needed than to wish you had more and not have it available.

 Make sure that all of your medicines are up to date and that you have a surplus to tide you over until they can once again be filled.
 That is just good common sense.